+Section 2(2)(B)(iv): threshold for becoming an affiliate (\$25,000)

-6. Since the adjustment will occur by promulgation of a rule, it will be a matter of public record, as is any other formally adopted rule.
-Nevertheless, subsection (g) requires the administrator to notify registered providers of the change, and the administrator may wish also to post the current amounts on a website dealing with this Act.
+2 post the current amounts on a website dealing with this Act.
+3 SECTION 33.

-SECTION 33.
 ADMINISTRATIVE REMEDIES.

-(a) The administrator may enforce this [act] and rules adopted under this [act] by taking one or more of the following actions:

-(1) ordering a provider or a director, employee, or other agent of a provider to cease and desist from any violations;

-(2) ordering a provider or a person that has caused a violation to correct the violation, including making restitution of money or property to a person aggrieved by a violation;

-(3) subject to adjustment of the dollar amount pursuant to Section 32(f), imposing on a provider or a person that has caused a violation a civil penalty not exceeding \$10,000 for each violation;

-(4) prosecuting a civil action to:

-(A) enforce an order;

-(B) obtain restitution or an injunction or other equitable relief, or both; or

-(5) intervening in an action brought under Section 35.

-(b) Subject to adjustment of the dollar amount pursuant to Section 32(f), if a person violates or knowingly authorizes, directs, or aids in the violation of a final order issued under subsection (a)(1) or (2), the administrator may impose a civil penalty not exceeding \$20,000 for each violation.

-(c) The administrator may maintain an action to enforce this [act] in any [county].

-(d) The administrator may recover the reasonable costs of enforcing the [act] under subsections (a) through (c), including attorney's fees based on the hours reasonably expended and the hourly rates for attorneys of comparable experience in the community.
+4 (a) The administrator may enforce this [act] and rules adopted under this [act] by taking 5 one or more of the following actions: 6 (1) ordering a provider, a lead generator, a person administering an account 7 pursuant to Section 23(d)(5), or a director, employee, or other agent of a provider to cease and 8 desist from any violations; 9 (2) ordering a provider, a lead generator, a person administering an account 10 pursuant to Section 23(d)(5), or a person that has caused a violation to correct the violation, 11 including making restitution of money or property to a person aggrieved by a violation; 12 (3) subject to adjustment of the dollar amount pursuant to Section 32(f), imposing 13 on a provider or a other person that has violated or caused a violation a civil penalty not 14 exceeding \$10,000 for each violation; 15 (4) prosecuting a civil action to: 16 (A) enforce an order; 17 (B) obtain restitution or an injunction or other equitable relief, or both; or 18 (5) intervening in an action brought under Section 35.
+19 (b) Subject to adjustment of the dollar amount pursuant to Section 32(f), if a person 20 violates or knowingly authorizes, directs, or aids in the violation of a final order issued under 21 subsection (a)(1) or (2), the administrator may impose a civil penalty not exceeding \$20,000 for 22 each violation.
+23 (c) The administrator may maintain an action to enforce this [act] in any [county].
+24 (d) The administrator may recover the reasonable costs of enforcing the [act] under

-(e) In determining the amount of a civil penalty to impose under subsection (a) or(b), the administrator shall consider the seriousness of the violation, the good faith of the violator, any previous violations by the violator, the deleterious effect of the violation on the public, the net worth of the violator, and any other factor the administrator considers relevant to the determination of the civil penalty.
+- subsections (a) through (c), including attorney's fees based on the hours reasonably expended and the hourly rates for attorneys of comparable experience in the community. - (e) In determining the amount of a civil penalty to impose under subsection (a) or (b), the administrator shall consider the seriousness of the violation, the good faith of the violator, any previous violations by the violator, the deleterious effect of the violation on the public, the net worth of the violator, and any other factor the administrator considers relevant to the determination of the civil penalty.

-1. Paragraphs (1) and (2) of subsection (a) authorize the administrator to take action against providers, their directors or employees (including officers), and any other person that has caused the provider to violate the Act.
+1. Paragraphs (1) and (2) of subsection (a) authorize the administrator to take action against providers, lead generators, persons administering an account contemplated Section 23(d)(5),their directors or employees (including officers) of providers, and any other person that has caused the provider to violate the Act.
 Paragraph (3) authorizes imposition of civil penalties against any of these persons.
 The law governing administrative agencies governs the procedure to be used.